Royal Canadian Ordnance Corps

 The Royal Canadian Ordnance Corps (RCOC; Corps royal canadien des munitions, CRCM) was an administrative corps of the Canadian Army.
-The Royal Canadian Ordnance Corps RCOC can trace its roots back to the Canadian Stores Department.
-Formed in 1871, the Canadian Stores Department was a civil department of the Canadian Government.
-This civil service was charged with control of forts, ammunition, stores, buildings and an ordnance depot left by the departing British Military.
+The corps traced its roots back to the Canadian Stores Department.
+Formed in 1871, the Canadian Stores Department was a civil department of the Canadian government.
+This civil service was charged with control of forts, ammunition, stores, buildings and an ordnance depot left by the departing British military.

 On 1 July 1903 the responsibilities of the Canadian Stores Department were transferred to the Ordnance Stores Corps.
 In 1907 it was renamed the Canadian Ordnance Corps (COC).